bufbuild-ru/docs/docs/bsr/policy-checks/breaking/index.md

 ## How it works

-Organizations can choose to enforce one of two policies for Protobuf files generally: [`FILE`](../../../../breaking/rules/#categories) (the default) or [`WIRE_JSON`](../../../../breaking/rules/#categories).
-In addition, if your BSR instance has the [Confluent Schema Registry integration](../../../csr/overview/#breaking-changes) enabled, the BSR checks against a subset of breaking change rules related to compatibility for CSR subjects, even if the policy checks feature isn't enabled.
+Organizations can choose to enforce one of two policies for Protobuf files generally: [`FILE`](../../../breaking/rules/#categories) (the default) or [`WIRE_JSON`](../../../breaking/rules/#categories).
+In addition, if your BSR instance has the [Confluent Schema Registry integration](../../csr/#breaking-changes) enabled, the BSR checks against a subset of breaking change rules related to compatibility for CSR subjects, even if the policy checks feature isn't enabled.

-Once configured, every BSR module automatically adheres to the chosen policy, and all attempts to push non-compliant schemas are either rejected by the BSR or sent into the review flow, depending on your organization's setup.
+Once enabled, the breaking change policy check is enforced for all modules in the BSR.
+Non-compliant schemas enter into a review flow, where owners can approve or reject them.
 These settings take precedence over any breaking change configuration specified in a given workspace's `buf.yaml` file, and work even if `buf.yaml` disables the breaking change configuration completely.

 ### Ignoring in unstable packages